-- 1. A building permit shall not be issued for construction of a building or facility where sanitary sewage is proposed to be disposed using an onsite sewage disposal system in an area zoned industrial on the Official Zoning Atlas, or used for industrial or manufacturing purposes, or its equivalent, where the Town's centralized sanitary sewer system is available within one-eighth (1/8) mile of the area used or zoned industrial or manufacturing, or where a likelihood exists that the on-site sewage disposal system may receive toxic, hazardous or industrial waste; - 2.
-An occupational license shall not be issued to the owner or tenant of a building located in an area zoned industrial on the Town's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, when such site is served by an onsite sewage disposal system without first obtaining an annual operating permit from the County Health Department; and - 3.
-A certificate of land development regulation compliance shall not be issued to a new owner or tenant of a building located in an area zoned industrial on the Official Zoning Atlas, or used for industrial or manufacturing purposes, or its equivalent, or who operates a business which has the potential to generate toxic, hazardous or industrial wastewater, when such site is served by an on-site sewage disposal system without first obtaining an annual operating permit for an onsite sewage disposal system from the County Health Department.
+- 1. A building permit shall not be issued for construction of a building or facility where sanitary sewage is proposed to be disposed using an onsite sewage disposal system in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, where the City's centralized sanitary sewer system is available within 1/4 mile of the area used or zoned industrial or manufacturing, or where a likelihood exists that the onsite sewage disposal system may receive toxic, hazardous or industrial waste; - 2.
+An occupational license shall not be issued to the owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, when such site is served by an onsite sewage disposal system without first obtaining an annual operating permit from the City Health Department; and - 3.
+A certificate of land development regulation compliance shall not be issued to a new owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, or who operates a business which has the potential to generate toxic, hazardous or industrial wastewater, when such site is served by an onsite sewage disposal system without first obtaining an annual operating permit for an onsite sewage disposal system from the City Health Department.

-4.2.30 PROVISIONS FOR RESIDENTIAL DESIGN MANUFACTURED HOUSING.
+4.2.31 PROVISIONS FOR RESIDENTIAL DESIGN MANUFACTURED HOUSING